wangheyu/Navier_Stokes/readme.txt

-the code is to calculate the Navier_Stokes equation
+the code is to calculate the Navier_Stokes equation Hahaha.